Top 10 SCA Exam Tips Every Trainee Should Know

-The MRCGP: Simulated Consultation Assessment (SCA) is a challenging exam that may cause anxiety among trainees.
-This article will give you 10 actionable tips to help you prepare for your exam.
+The MRCGP: Simulated Consultation Assessment (SCA) is a challenging exam known to cause anxiety among trainees.
+This guide will give you 10 actionable tips to help you build confidence and pass SCA.

 1. Develop a growth mindset